thesp0nge/armoredcode.github.io/_posts/2013-03-18-happy-birthday-armoredcode-and-4-rails-advisories.markdown

 nowadays.
 For the [Owasp project](http://www.owasp.org) is one of the most prevalent security risks for enterprises, in the 2010 it was the second item in their Top 10 and in the 2013 it's going to be third in this security risks standing.

 It looses a place but it's far from being mitigated.

-{% blockquote %}
+> The idea behind cross site scripting it's easy.
+A web application is vulnerable
-The idea behind cross site scripting it's easy.
-A web application is vulnerable if it takes an input (either from a web form or from HTTP request) and it uses it without proper validation or escape.
+> if it takes an input (either from a web form or from HTTP request) and it uses
-{% endblockquote %}
+> it without proper validation or escape.

 There are three different type of cross site scripting (aka XSS) attacks: